Valentine’s Day Word Wall Cards for Preschoolers

 - Have the children create Valentine’s Day-related artwork, such as paintings, coloring, or collages using red, pink, and white.

-- Get them to engage in a cooking activity, such as preparing a snack with red fruit, such as strawberries and red berries, or decorating cookies or cupcakes with pink frosting.
+- Get them to engage in a cooking activity, such as preparing a snack with red fruit, strawberries, and red berries or decorating cookies or cupcakes with pink frosting.

 - Invite your preschoolers to participate in a simple science experiment by mixing white and red paint to obtain pink paint.